• Skip to primary navigation

 • Add ground beef and blend once more until everything is combined.

-• In a separate bowl, combine rice flour, spices and baking soda.
+• In a large mixing bowl, combine rice flour, spices and baking soda.

 • Mix the ground beef mixture into the rice mixture and knead with your hands until you get a soft, but firm mixture.
 Add more water if you feel the need to.